 Should heart patients get the COVID vaccine?

-One thing I tell all of my patients is that the technology that forms the basis for the mRNA vaccines (Pfizer and Moderna) has been around for a while.
+The technology that forms the basis for the mRNA vaccines (Pfizer and Moderna) has been around for a while.
 It's been extensively studied by researchers across the world.
 This technology involves using your body's own defenses in preventing you from getting sick.

 Is one vaccine preferred over another?